mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 can be individually overridden in the `main.html` template.
 Simply create a `main.html` template file in your `custom_dir` and define replacement blocks within that file.
 Just make sure that the `main.html` extends `base.html`.
-For example, to alter the title of the MkDocs theme, your replacement `main.html` template would contain the following:
+For example, to alter the title of the elstir theme, your replacement `main.html` template would contain the following:

 ```django